MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 ## Use operators in a custom selector

 In the previous example, the selector located a Notepad window with a specific title.
-To make the selector more dynamic, you can replace the **Equals to** operator with other operators or regular expressions.
+To make the selector more dynamic, replace the **Equals to** operator with other operators or regular expressions.

 > [!Note]
 > Power Automate Desktop's regular expression engine is .NET.
 You can find more information in [Regular Expression Language - Quick Reference](https://docs.microsoft.com/dotnet/standard/base-types/regular-expression-language-quick-reference).